microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_onedriveactivityusercounts.md

-# Get OneDriveActivityUserCounts report
+# OneDriveActivityUserCounts function

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get an OneDrive activity user counts report.
+Get the trend in the number of active OneDrive users.

 > **Note:** For details about different report views and names, see [Office 365 Reports - OneDrive for Business activity](https://support.office.com/client/OneDrive-for-Business-user-activity-8bbe4bf8-221b-46d6-99a5-2fb3c8ef9353).